Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Step 1: Choose a Project Name
 * Step 1.5: Edit "/etc/hosts" File
-* Step 2: Setup Git for the ISLE Project
+* Step 2: Setup Git Project Repositories
 * Step 3: Edit the ".env" File to Point to the Local Environment
 * Step 4: Create New Users and Passwords by Editing "local.env" File
 * Step 5: Create New Self-Signed Certs for Your Project